Induction and initial training

 Everything will be new and unexpected issues may arise.
-The employer may have to make adjustments to ensure a person with disabilities is introduced into a new working environment in a clearly structured and supported way, with an individually tailored induction/training programme if necessary.
+The employer may have to make adjustments to ensure a disabled person is introduced into a new working environment in a clearly structured and supported way, with an individually tailored induction/training programme if necessary.

-Some people with disabilities may take longer than other employees to settle into a job.
+Some disabled people may take longer than other employees to settle into a job.
 It may be appropriate to allow a longer induction period than usual for some employees.
 This is particularly relevant when reasonable adjustments are being tested to find out if they are working as intended.

-There are a number of ways in which an induction and initial training process can be made more accessible to a new employee with a disability.
+There are a number of ways in which an induction and initial training process can be made more accessible to a new disabled employee.
 Employers should consult with the new employee and with their employment worker support worker, to agree any adjustments that may be necessary.
 Examples could include:

 - It may be beneficial to assign another member of staff as a mentor to support the new employee for a specified period of time, to help them settle in and get to know their new work colleagues.